LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-enjoyed-while-it-lasted.md

 in this stranded parade,

-you made holy my regular living.
+I once felt like living.